RealHenryMartinez/ReactjsLeadershipCreedWebsite/README.md

 > Dependencies / Technologies used

-- Used React.js, CSS
+- Used React.js, CSS <- Will need Node installed to run a React JS website in your prefered IDE
-- There are none at the current moment that you will need to download